 5. Get creative with lighting

 Lighting options are limitless when it comes to indoor gardening.
-You can use natural sunlight as often as possible, but artificial lights aren’t a bad option either.
-For example, fluorescent bulbs provide bright light that’s easy on the eyes while allowing your plants to receive plenty of daylight.
+You can use natural sunlight as often as possible, but artificial lights aren’t a bad option.
+For example, fluorescent bulbs provide bright light that’s easy on the eyes while allowing your plants plenty of daylight.

 6. Use a good potting mixture